 - Fresh Basil - The most important part of this recipe.
 I tested this recipe over and over to get the perfect amount of basil for the best flavor.

 - Parsley, Salt, Pepper, Red Pepper Flakes - I tested this recipe extensively to get the best blend of spices.
-The red pepper flakes are completely optional, but if you can handle a little bit of heat, we highly recommend it.
+The red pepper flakes are completely optional, but if you can handle a little bit of heat, we highly recommend them.

 - Half and Half - This gives it that yummy creaminess.
-For a more creamy soup use heavy whipping cream, for a lighter soup use whole or 2% milk.
+For a more creamy soup, use heavy whipping cream; for a lighter soup, use whole or 2% milk.

 - Parmesan Cheese - It doesn't take a lot, but we found while testing this recipe that parmesan cheese really seals everything together for an amazing soup.